Gig economy

 Expenses which are not allowed include entertaining, most subsistence costs (such as lunches when you are at work) and clothing (unless it’s something you only use for work – for example, specific reflective clothing for cycling at night which you only use when delivering takeaways).

-If you have purchased a capital asset to use in your business (such as a vehicle or IT equipment) then how you treat this for tax purposes depends on whether you are using the cash basis or accruals basis to work out your figures.
+If you have purchased a capital asset to use in your business (such as a vehicle or IT equipment) then how you treat this for tax purposes depends on whether you are using the cash basis or traditional accounting (accruals basis) to work out your figures.
 Our page Business expenses: capital and capital allowances explains how you get tax relief for capital expenditure if you claim capital allowances.

-You will need to work through the main section of the form (with your personal details, etc.) and then fill in the supplementary self-employment pages/section to report your gig work (and any other supplementary pages/sections that may be relevant).
+You will need to work through the main section of the form (with your personal details, etc.) and then fill in the supplementary self-employment pages/section to report your gig work, together with any other supplementary pages/sections that may be relevant.
 If you are also employed, you will need to fill in the supplementary employment pages/section too, even though tax has already been paid at source under PAYE.

-Most people doing gig work use what is known as the cash basis to work out the figures for their tax return (where income received less what was spent is your taxable profit) rather than the traditional accruals basis, where sometimes income or expenses are taken into account before or after they actually occur (they are ‘matched’ to the accounting period they relate to rather than when they are actually received/paid for).
+Most people doing gig work use what is known as the cash basis to work out the figures for their tax return (where income received less what was spent is your taxable profit) rather than traditional accounting (accruals basis), where sometimes income or expenses are taken into account before or after they actually occur (they are ‘matched’ to the accounting period they relate to rather than when they are actually received/paid for).
+For the 2024/25 tax year onwards the cash basis is the default method to work out your profit from self-employment/gig work, but you can elect to use the accruals basis instead.

 Working for more than one platform